deltachat/deltachat-pages/en/help.md

 Delta Chat defaults to using E2E-encryption with that contact.
-With [verified chat groups](#verifiedchats) this initial encryption-handshake is automated and all messages are guaranteed to be E2E-encrypted even when servers are compromised.
+With [verified chat groups](#verifiedchats) this initial encryption-handshake is automated and all messages are guaranteed to be E2E-encrypted without any human interaction and even when servers are compromised.

-### Why do I see unencrypted messages (why no padlock on a message)?

-If a contact uses a non-Autocrypt e-mail app, all messages involving this contact (in a group or 1:1 chat) will not be E2E-encrypted.
-Note that even if your contacts use Delta Chat on their account, they might also use a non-Autocrypt e-mail app on that account which then leads to intermittently unencrypted communications because replying to an unencrypted message typically happens without E2E-encryption.
-This "reply-unencrypted" to "un-encrypted" messages is mandated by Autocrypt to prevent unreadable messages on the side of your contacts and their non-Autocrypt compliant e-mail app.

-If many of your contacts use non-Autocrypt e-mail apps often (including web e-mail) you may toggle the Autocrypt setting in "Advanced settings" to rather default to "not prefering encryption" which can ease readability of anyway often not-encrypted communications.
-However, we generally suggest to not modify the E2E-encryption default and may remove the option in the future.

-If you need a safely E2E-encrypted channel with contacts who are using their account also with Autocrypt-incapable apps we suggest to create a [verified group chat](#verifiedchats) with them.
-Any message sent into a verified group chat will be E2E-encrypted irrespective of the last incoming message from a contact.

-### Is a message exposed in cleartext if end-to-end-encryption is not available?
+### Is a message exposed in cleartext if E2E-encryption is not available?

 With almost all mail servers, Delta Chat establishes strict _transport encryption_ ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)) which secures connections between your device and your e-mail server.
-All of our TLS-handling has been independently [security audited](#security-audits) Moreover, the connection between your and the recipient's e-mail provider will today typically be transport-encrypted as well.
+All of Delta Chat's TLS-handling has been independently [security audited](#security-audits) Moreover, the connection between your and the recipient's e-mail provider will today typically be transport-encrypted as well.
-If the involved e-mail servers support [MTA-STS](https://datatracker.ietf.org/doc/html/rfc8461) then transport encryption will be enforced in inter e-mail server communications in which case Delta Chat communications will never be exposed in cleartext to network sniffers even if the message was not E2E-encrypted.
+If the involved e-mail servers support [MTA-STS](https://datatracker.ietf.org/doc/html/rfc8461) then transport encryption will be enforced in all inter e-mail server communications in which case Delta Chat communications will never be exposed in cleartext to the network even if the message was not E2E-encrypted.

-Note that ensuring E2E-encryption is always advisable because it provides safety between your device and a contact's device, irrespective of any hops over e-mail servers or networks that a message takes.
+Note that maintaining E2E-encryption on top of TLS encryption is highly advisable because it provides safety between your device and a contact's device, irrespective of any hops over potentially compromised e-mail servers.

 ### How does Delta Chat protect metadata in messages? {#message-metadata}